|Home > Services > Consumer Complaint Process|

 Statue of Limitations is 180 days from the date of the alleged violation.

-Here you will find additional resources to help you understand what filing an ethics complaint or arbitration request entails.
+Here you will find several resources to help you understand what filing and processing an ethics complaint and arbitration request entails and the general process you can expect.